LETTERS TO THE EDITOR 2006

 The Charles N. DeGlopper Memorial VFW Post 9249 Ladies Auxiliary would like to thank everyone for their support at their recent Spaghetti Dinner.
 Proceeds form the dinner and raffles will be donated to Women's and Children Hospital and the Muscular Dystrophy Association.
 A special thanks goes to the masters in the kitchen, Chef Bill Shickluna and Ray Biggs, for preparing the ribs, meat balls and "Jennie's spaghetti sauce."

-Mary Patterson and Donna Briggs.
+Thank you, Mary Patterson and Donna Briggs.

 Posted March 9, 2006